Your most frequent end of financial year questions, answered

 Q. Can I do my EOFY taxes myself?

-Are you looking to make sure that everything is in order this tax time?
-Talk to your accountant about ticking all the right boxes.
+Do you want to be sure you are doing it right this tax time?
+Talk to your accountant about making sure you’ve checked all the right boxes.

 Auckland Business Loans Services